gpzlx1/Interface/README.md

   * g.num_edges()
   * g.degrees(NodeSetName)
     * NodeSetName is SrcNode or DstNode or AllNodes
-    * AllNodes only works for heterogeneous graph
+    * AllNodes for heterogeneous graph is undefined

 **Set**